 The estimated cost of claims includes direct expenses to be incurred in settling claims, net of the expected subrogation values and other recoveries.
 The Group takes all reasonable steps to ensure that it has appropriate information regarding its claim's exposures.
 However, given the uncertainty in establishing claims provisions, it is likely that the final outcome will prove to be different from the original liability established.
-The liability for these contracts comprises of provision for IBNR, provision for reported claims not yet paid and a provision for unexpired risks as at the reporting date.
-In calculating the estimated cost of unpaid claims (both reported and not), the Group's estimation techniques are a combination of loss-ratio-based estimates (where the loss ratio is defined as the ratio between the ultimate cost of insurance claims and insurance premiums earned in a particular financial year in relation to such claims) and an estimate based upon actual claims experience using predetermined formula where greater weight is given to actual claims experience as time passes.
+The liability for these contracts comprises of provision for IBNR, provision for reported claims not yet paid and a provision set. maining for these contracts comprises or provision for here, provision for herebred calms hot yet paid and a provision for unexpired risks as at the reporting date.
+In calculating the estimated cost of unpaid calms (both reported and not), the Group's estimation techniques are a combination of loss-ratio-based estimates (where the loss ratio is defined as the ratio between the ultimate cost of insurance claims and insurance premiums earned in a particular financial year in relation to such claims) and an estimate based upon actual claims experience using predetermined formula where greater weight is given to actual claims experience as time nasese